xen-troops/moulin/docs/rouge.rst

 similar in configuring and invoking to `moulin`.
 It can be used as a stand-alone tool: just provide only :code:`images:` section in your YAML file.
 Or you can include this section into the same file, which is used by `moulin` to share common options or variables.
+In latter case `moulin` will generate additional :code:`image-{image_name}` rules, so you can build images with Ninja.

 Requirements
 ------------